neurostuff/meta-analysis-book/content/tutorials.md

 Pubmed search results
 ```

-With the results in hand, she downloaded the results as a CSV file.
+She downloaded the results as a PMID file, by clicking on the save button.
+She changed the selection to be "All Results", and selecting the PMID format.
+This will download a text file with a PMID on each row.

 ```{figure} ./figures/download_search_results.png
 ---